milospjanic/bigWigLiftOver/README.md

 - lifts over the bed preserving the fourth column using  -bedPlus=4
 - converts the bedgraph back to bigwig using bedGraphToBigWig

+Script will save new bigwig file with .hg19 extension
 #Usage

 <pre>
 chmod 755 ./bigWigLiftOver
 ./bigWigLiftOver path/to/bigwig/file.bw
 </pre>

+#Example